-These investments in equity instruments are held for medium- to long-term strategic purposes.
-Accordingly, the management elected to designate these investments in equity instruments as at FVTOCI as they believe that recognizing short-term fluctuations in these investments' fair value in profit or loss would not be consistent with the Company's strategy of holding these investments for long-term purposes.
+These investments are held for medium- to long-term strategic purposes, and are anticipated to earn profits through long-term investing.
+The management elected to designate these investments as FVTOCI, for they believe that recognizing short-term fluctuations in these investments' fair value in profit or loss would not be consistent with The Company's long-term investment strategy mentioned above.